judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `set serial swap`

 Sets the serial swap state.
+1 is swapped and 0 is unswapped.
+Read the details about how that works here: https://forum.arduino.cc/t/nodemcu-serial-communication-serial-swap-explained/643454

 ```text
 set serial swap <value>